serghiou/serghioutemplates/README.md

 ## Other

-You may enjoy a list of my favorite resources and packages for R [here](serghiou/best-of-r) (feel free to recommend packages that you do not see, but you strongly feel that you should).
+You may enjoy a list of my favorite resources and packages for R [here](serghiou/best-of-r) (feel free to recommend packages that you do not see, but you strongly feel that you should!).

 ## Acknowledgements